httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 2. If the first character of input_string is not DQUOTE, fail parsing.
 3. Discard the first character of input_string.
 4. While input_string is not empty:
-   1. Let char be the result of removing the first character of input_string.
+   1. Let char be the result of consuming the first character of input_string.
    2. If char is a backslash ("\\"):
       1. If input_string is now empty, fail parsing.
       2. Else:
-         1. Let next_char be the result of removing the first character of input_string.
+         1. Let next_char be the result of consuming the first character of input_string.
          2. If next_char is not DQUOTE or "\\", fail parsing.
          3. Append next_char to output_string.
    3. Else, if char is DQUOTE, return output_string.